 Majors are activities that are typically a rehearsal or practice to hone their skills, learn more about, get better at and perform in at the end of the session.

 “Minor” are activities are chosen every day.
 Each minor activity period will allow a camper to try something new regardless of age or skill level, or in some cases continue to work on another project.
 Minors are a great way to try something new and fun.
 Campers will always be welcome to an activity even if they have never done it before.
 Sometimes minors will supplement a major to give more time for rehearsal, practice, voice lessons or extra work with staff.

 The best part is, you can choose a 3 minors every day of the session.

 Major and Minor Activities

-Theater: including productions, improvisation, monologues, stage combat, acting lessons, plays, theater games, and stage craft.
+Musical Theater: including productions, improvisation, monologues, stage combat, acting lessons, plays, theater games, and more.